mesosphere/dcos-docs-site/pages/services/cassandra/2.3.0-3.0.16/configuration/index.md

 ### Memory

 You can customize the amount of RAM allocated to each node.
 Change this value by editing the **mem** value (in MB) under the **node** configuration section.
-Turning this too low will result in out of memory errors.
-The `heap.size` setting must also be less than this value to prevent out of memory errors resulting from the Java Virtual Machine attempting to allocate more memory than is available to the Cassandra process.
+Setting this too low will result in out of memory errors.
+The `heap.size` setting must also be less than this value to prevent out of memory errors, which can result when the Java Virtual Machine attempts to allocate more memory than is available to the Cassandra process.

 *   **In DC/OS CLI options.json**: `mem`: integer (default: `10240`)
 *   **DC/OS web interface**: `CASSANDRA_MEMORY_MB`: `integer`